 These sanitation procedures typically utilize high pressure and high temperature spraying and water flushing.

-To make cleaning easier and more effective, a seamless floor with cove base is needed.
+To make cleaning easier and more effective, a seamless food grade epoxy flooring system with a cove base is needed.

 What Is Coving?